apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China's Xi Jinping gets red-carpet welcome in Serbia**
+**Tornadoes reported in west Michigan; multiple buildings in Portage damaged: Live updates**

-You can read more about it [here](https://www.bbc.com/news/articles/cm54pp11x3go).
+You can read more about it [here](https://www.freep.com/story/news/local/michigan/2024/05/07/tornado-confirmed-in-michigan/73605562007/).

 ## Requirements
 - Python 3.8